opennode/waldur-core/docs/api/user.rst

 User list is available to all authenticated users.
 To get a list, issue authenticated GET request against **/api/users/**.

 User list supports several filters.
 All filters are set in HTTP query section.
-Field filters (all of the filters to case insensitive partial matching) are:
+Field filters are listed below.
+All of the filters apart from ?organization are using case insensitive partial matching.

 - ?full_name=
 - ?native_name=